syncfusion-content/flutter-docs/Flutter/SfCircularChart/callbacks.md

 ---
 layout: post
-title: Syncfusion Flutter Chart Events
+title: Syncfusion Flutter Chart Callbacks
-description: Learn what are all the events available in Flutter Charts.
-Events will be triggered on some specific actions in SfCircular chart.
+description: Learn what are all the Callbacks available in Flutter Charts.
+Callbacks will be triggered on some specific actions in SfCircular chart.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Events in Syncfusion Flutter charts
+# Callbacks in Syncfusion Flutter charts

-## Events in Circular Charts
+## Callbacks in Circular Charts

-The below events are for Circular chart.
+The below Callbacks are for Circular chart.

 ### onLegendItemRender

 Triggers when the legend item is rendering.
 Here, you can customize the legend’s text, and shape.
-The [`onLegendItemRender`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/onLegendItemRender.html) event contains the following arguments.
+The [`onLegendItemRender`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/onLegendItemRender.html) Callback contains the following arguments.

 * [`text`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendRenderArgs/text.html) - specifies the content of the legend.
 * [`pointIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendRenderArgs/pointIndex.html) - specifies the current point index that is applicable for circular chart type alone.